balpars/Really-Simple-Discord-Bot/README.md

 # Simple Discord Bot

-Discord API has changed and many tutorials for initializing a discord bot is now obsolete.
+Discord API has changed and many tutorials for initializing a discord bot is obsolete.

 I created this repo to showcase how you can create a fully functioning bot without delving into details.